wp-plugins/stats/readme.txt

 Just like with Akismet, you're welcome to use the same API key on multiple blogs.
 In fact our interface is optimized for quickly switching between stats for multiple blogs.

 == Changes ==

+= 1.6.1 =
+* Fix attachment titles in post stats list.
+* Fix chart not appearing due to .htaccess directive installed by some users.
+Thanks to Sean at growingmoneyblog.com for access to his affected system.

 = 1.6 =
 * Add shortlink generator.
 Now wp.me shortlinks are available on the Edit Post screen from a button next to View Post.